inspiredlabs/alessandroronca/site/content/about/biography.md

 During the management of **PeR**, it became apparent to me: technology over-promises and under delivers.
 I realised, Humanity has made a lot of progress – but it has become too intensive.

-> Humanity’s footprint sinks under its own weight! <cite class="f3 b db o-60">– Alessandro Ronca on progress becoming needlessly intensive.</cite>
+> Humanity’s footprint sinks under its own weight! <cite>– Alessandro Ronca on progress becoming needlessly intensive.</cite>

 _Conscious Resource Allocation_ became critical to the success of the center.
 By being mindful of supply-needs, we developed systems without sacrificing comfort.
 As **PeR** evolved, so did society's environomental concerns.
 Today, it is accepted there is Climate Crisis.

-> The true value of technology to Humanity is when it provides more benefit than cost, this can only be achieved in equilibrium with our environment. <cite class="f3 b db o-60">– Alessandro Ronca on technology</cite>
+> The true value of technology to Humanity is when it provides more benefit than cost, this can only be achieved in equilibrium with our environment. <cite>– Alessandro Ronca on technology</cite>

 ##### Man and planet in harmony